22 March 2020

 - The bid was unsuccessful: Bidding is a competitive process - there can only be one winner.
 Understanding why you lost is valuable intel.
 But, don't always believe the customer when they say "price".

 Sustainable success requires that firms regularly spit successful sales order out of the end of the pipeline to keep feeding their business operations.

-Despite the reality that considerably less sales orders emerge out the end of the pipeline than are fed into the start, the firm must have a degree of certainty that a steady stream of orders will be generated (ideally growing steadily over time).
+Despite the reality that considerably fewer sales orders emerge out the end of the pipeline than are fed into the start, the firm must have a degree of certainty that a steady stream of orders will be generated (ideally growing over time).
 The future growth (or survival) of the organization depends on it.

-Sales Pipeline Management is the process of regularly analyzing the pipeline to forecast future sales to inform resource planning and to direct sales and marketing activities to ensure that the required number of projects are progressing through the pipeline to meet sales targets.
+Sales Pipeline Management is the process of regularly analyzing the pipeline to forecast future sales to inform resource planning and direct sales and marketing activities to ensure that the required number of projects are progressing through the pipeline to meet sales targets.

 Sales Pipeline stages broad principles

 The number of stages and their description is customised to each firm's view of the world but follows general themes...

 - Probability of project success progressively increases: The certainty of each sales opportunity is very low at the start and increases as the opportunity progresses through the sales pipeline.